 Some people are super heroes and save the world on a daily basis.
 You can find their stories in comics, books and movies, no big deal.
-Some people impress us with their skills like steering a greyhound bus with their nose while juggling with fire torches, underwhelming!
-Here is the thing: my mum makes a killer spinach soup which impressed a crowed of hungry kids repeatable.
+Some people impress us with their skills like steering a greyhound bus with their nose while juggling with fire torches.
+Nope, I made that up!
+Here is the thing: my mom makes a killer spinach soup which impressed a crowed of hungry kids repeatable.
 How appealing does spinach soup sound to children on a playground?
-Would you run home as if dinner would be promising like French fries with bottomless ice cream?
+Would you run home as if dinner would be promising like French fries with bottomless ice cream afterwards?
 I bet not at all!
-But my mum had been cooking this soup and you could be sure we had guests for dinner.
+But very time my mom had been cooking this soup, you could be sure, we had guests for dinner.
 There had been copycats without success.
-Other mothers put their versions of this soup on the table and it was obvious, no one nailed this soup like my mum.
+Other mothers put their versions of this soup on the table and it was obvious, no one nailed this soup like my mom.
 She made us eat spinach without even hiding it, we would ignore it.
-The secret lies in the creamy soup but of cause the big hit is the cheese.
+The secret lies in the creamy soup but of cause the secret of her success is the cheese.
 The trick is to add the cheese and stir as less as possible to keep a net of melted cheese.
-Every time we dug in long strings of cheese connected our spoon with the bowl, sometimes they were rope bridges, sometimes we tried to challenge each other whose cheese string was the longest and sometimes it was an astronaut’s connection with his space ship and under no circumstances it was allowed to cut it off.
+Every time we dug in, long strings of cheese connected our spoon with the bowl.
+Sometimes they were rope bridges, sometimes we tried to challenge each other whose cheese string was the longest and sometimes it was an astronaut’s connection with his space ship and under no circumstances it was allowed to cut it off.

 Well a couple of years later, I stopped playing with my food and don’t fight the spider and his cheese net anymore but still love a hot bowl of spinach soup.
 I added a truck load of elbow macaroni for this year contribution for 30 Days, 30 Ways with macaroni and cheese, brought to you by the Wisconsin Milk Marketing Board.

 - 250 g / 8.8 oz. elbow macaroni